1samuel411/S-StateMachines/README.md

 This asset is dependent on [Odin Inspector](https://odininspector.com/), a premium Unity Asset which allows you to customize the editor/insepctor as well as provide a serialization library.

-# Example Project
+# Example Uses
-This example project is built to give you an example of how you can drive your game content using state machines.
+This example is to give you an idea of how you can drive your game content using state machines.

-The Scenes in this project are,
+The Scenes,
 - Game (Empty scene that is initialized with all the prefabs defined in our ReferenceManager scriptable object)
 - Level1 (A scene with a Main Camera, SpawnPoint, and Platforms)

-Three state machines are used in this project
+Three state machines,
 - Core Game
   - Initialize
   - Splash Screen